salesforce/botsim/docs/tutorials.rst

                     1. Some representative messages from the intermediate steps that the conversation must go through.
 For example, the message corresponding to “request_Email” for “Check the status of an existing issue” can be used as a candidate for “intent_success_message” since it is a mandatory step for the dialog.
                     2. Messages under the “small_talk” section, which are specific to this particular intent

-                4. Sometimes candidates of other dialog acts are also need to be revised.
+                4. Sometimes candidates of other dialog acts also need to be revised.
                 5. The revision may sometimes need help from bot designers.

         - **dialog_success_messages**:
             The candidate messages of dialog_success_message include bot messages that can be viewed as the successful completion of a dialog.
 Good candidates are the messages at the end of a dialog.
-Such messages are usually used to inform users the final outcomes of the conversation.
+Such messages are usually used to inform users of the final outcomes of the conversation.
 Note for some dialogs, there are multiple outcomes with contrasting messages, we treat all these outcomes as “successful” messages.
 For example, for “Check the status of an existing issue” intent, if users have their case numbers and successfully authenticate themselves, the dialog produces the first success message, otherwise the second message is displayed indicating a human agent will take over the case.